ilwad123/Medical-Referral-System-Dashboard/README.md

 **NHS App**

+##Own contributions
+Helped display patient data in presentable manner in a table with links and created the structure of app.py Also collaborated on other sections of the web-app.

 ### Introduction

 This Flask Python program serves as the backend for the NHS App, providing essential functionalities for managing patient data.